mnaganov/mnaganov.github.io/2026/05/spectral-correction-of-phantom-audio.md

 speakers, when the wave from each speaker arrives to the listener’s ear at slightly different times, their sum can produce both constructive and destructive interference.
 This means, some frequencies will be boosted and some attenuated.
-That in its turn means, the timbre of the phantom image will be different from the timbre of a physical source that we are trying to imitate with our phantom source.
+This, in turn, means the timbre of the phantom image will differ from that of the physical source we are trying to imitate.

 The change of the timbre may also affect the perceived location of the source, for example, it can appear to be elevated, especially in the absence of visual anchors—this is a psychoacoustical problem, a consequence of how the auditory system works.
+As it had been demonstrated by J. Blauert, narrow-band signals are perceived at specific elevations depending heavily on their center frequency, regardless of the actual sound source location.

 Besides being perceived as “warmer” and “fuzzier,” another notable difference in the perception of phantom vs. physical sources is better